azampagl/kohana-compress/README.md

 Where should the out files be stored?
 The location of this folder needs to be open to the public so anyone browsing your site can access it.

-	'lifetime' => 25200,
+	'filemtime' => TRUE,

-How long should the cache of the module last?
-This really only comes into play if the environment is NOT Kohana::PRODUCTION (refer to the code for details).
+Use file mod times when determining if the files are already cached?
+If this is enabled, it will check if the file have changed since the last compression/cache.
+It is recommended to set this value to FALSE for very popular sites.

 	'compressor' => 'yui',